raveenapp/main-site/content/resume/_index.md

 ### Bachelors of Engineering & Management, Mechanical
 McMaster University // Hamilton, Ontario // Sep 2016 - Apr 2022

-- *Completed the* Mechanical engineering degree with a focus in thermofluids and product design.
+- Completed Mechanical engineering degree with a focus in thermofluids and product design.
 - The management program combined an engineering degree with core cores from a business degree, including, accounting, finance, HR, and marketing.

 ## Work Experience